Githae-Francis/Bash-Scripting-prt-1/README.md

-This repository contains both sql and bash code for creating a student database and inserting data using a bash script.
+This repository contains both SQL and bash code for creating a student database and inserting data using a bash script.